Making branches work for every generation

 Our commitment to branches means we’re investing in and growing our branch network, creating a modern and place for our communities, and finding creative and innovative ways to keep face-to-face financial services local and accessible to all.

-Monument Community Branch will become our largest branch and puts accessible financial services at the heart of our home city.
-Customers will be able to recieve more than just expert financial advice and guidance from one convenient location.
+Monument Branch will become our largest branch and puts accessible financial services at the heart of our home city.
+Customers will be able to receive more than just expert financial advice and guidance from one convenient location.

 Research conducted by Opinion Matters for Newcastle Building Society among 2,445 nationally-representative UK adults from 22.11.2023 – 27.11.2023.
 Opinion Matters abides by and employs members of the Market Research Society which is based on the ESOMAR principles.